Travinkel/belsign-photo-doc/ARCHITECTURE_VIOLATIONS.md

 ## Overview

 This document identifies architectural violations in the BelSign Photo Documentation Module and proposes solutions for fixing them.
-The violations were identified using ArchUnit tests that check for adherence to clean architecture principles.
+The violations were identified using ArchUnit tests that check for adherence to clean architecture principles, Domain-Driven Design (DDD) principles, and proper layer separation.

 ## Clean Architecture Principles